kube-tarian/sigrun/README.md

 #
 #### Features:
 - Using Sigstore tools in your Infra for Air-Gap offline usage via your CI/CD Pipeline
-- Sign your artifacts
+- Sign your artifacts, container images, files, packages, etc. automatically along with their sha256 digest creation & saving into ledger
-- Private & Public key-pair
+- Private & Public key-pair generator (Cosign, GPG, and more in future) for signing
-- Keyless
+- Keyless signing
-- Save your artifacts signatures to certain storage
+- Save your artifacts signatures to certain ledger storage
-- Save your container image signatures to certain storage
+- Save your container image signatures to certain ledger storage
 - Validate Signatures using Storage location of Signatures
 - Control deployments to allow only known Signatures using our Custom Admission Controller or OPA/Kyverno/Gatekeeper
-- Vault Integration to save Keys
+- Vault Integration to save Keys if you prefer to save private key(s)
 - CI/CD Tools integration
 - Integration with tools like Buildpacks, Buildah, Source2Image, Kaniko, Skaffold, Docker Build, Podman, etc.
-- OIDC
+- OIDC/Dex embeded for Login
 - Vulnerability Scanning of your container images
-- Integrate with Non-Profit SigStore public service
+- Integrate with Non-Profit SigStore public services/tools
+- Integrate with Syft for Software Bill of Materials (SBOM) [github.com/anchore/syft]
+- Integrate with Package Hunter by Gitlab [gitlab.com/gitlab-org/security-products/package-hunter]
+-

 #